Skip to main content

 • If the status is created, you can make additional payment attempts.
 Our team will be alerted to such errors and will investigate the primary issue, but feel free to reach out to support.

-• If the status is pending, this indicates an error late in the processing attempt.
+• If the status is processing, this indicates an error late in the processing attempt.
 Best practice is to not process this payment again (assume the payment went through), and provide guidance to the end user to not attempt additional payments.
 This very specific error comes with special handling by our team and in almost all cases we can resolve the issue.
 You can make API calls to check on the status of the PI to see if it was processed by our team, or you can listen to webhooks for updates on when the payment gets processed.